chauhansunil792/Carehub-Plus/README.md

 # Carehub-Plus
 Carehub Plus is for “Area Based Epidemic Solution for all hospitals” under health department.
+(Demo: carehub.epizy.com, Username: dipak, Password:12345, hospital:junction plot)

 In which all the details of patients are tracked according to their area, age, gender, disease and type of occupation in visual form of charts and graphs.
 The reports of each patient were maintained centrally and SMS services were provided to notify patients.

 For more: (Demo: carehub.epizy.com, Username: dipak, Password:12345, hospital:junction plot)